 Use a test light or voltmeter to check for power at the blower motor fuse with ignition and blower motor on.

-Fuse boxes contain lots of relays, many are identical and can be interchanged.
-A fast way to eliminate a faulty relay is to swap out an identical relay and test the blower motor, just be sure the relays are indeed identical.
+Fuse boxes contain lots of relays; many are identical and can be interchanged.
+A fast way to eliminate a faulty relay is to swap out an identical one and test the blower motor; just be sure the relays are identical.

 Check out the inexpensive relay tester on the Auto electrical tools page.

 Another quick test is to listen for a click when the blower switch is turned on.
 Relays give off an audible click initially when powered up.
 The click is the electromagnetic arm activating.

 However, hearing a click doesn’t mean it’s working correctly; it simply means the circuits appear to be good.

 Using a multimeter, test for power at the fuse with ignition and blower motor set to on.
 If power is present, all is good with the relay.

 If, on the other hand, you have no power at the relay, that suggests a fault with the relay or the controller.